dvescovi1/openmrn/applications/load_test/README.md

 ### Load generator

-The load generator for computers is in the linux.x86 target under `applications/load_test/targets/linux.x86`.
+The load generator can be built using CMake.
 Invoke it with the argument `-d /dev/ttyACM0` to send load to a CAN-bus via LCC-Buffer.
 Driving load into network hubs is also supported.